+Rapporteur summary-22: According to the feedback provided, clear majority companies (17/21) agreed to support UE awareness of MBS services on frequency basis for service continuity for NR MBS delivery mode 2 (i.e. Reuse LTE SC-PTM mechanism).
+Meanwhile, some companies (among the companies that did not reply Yes) indicated that LTE SC-PTM already provides the neighbour cell information for the service, i.e., scptm-NeighbourCellList in SC-MCCH (SCPTMConfiguration).
+However that information was not applied in the criteria of cell reselection for LTE MBMS/SC-PTM.

+Proposal-22: Support UE awareness of MBS services on frequency basis for service continuity for NR MBS delivery mode 2 (i.e. Reuse LTE SC-PTM mechanism).

 6.4 Frequency/cell prioritization for service continuity

 In LTE, specific to the MBMS service, UE can determine whether to make the frequency which also provides current MBS service(s) a highest priority during the evaluation of cell reselection.
 However, if the specific MBS service is deployed on a cell basis, some interested MBS services may be only supported by a certain cell of a particular frequency.
 Then there may be no motivation to prioritize that frequency if the signal strength of that cell supporting the MBS services is not strong enough.